ManuGithubSteam/LinJarK/README.md

 Status
 =======
-Waiting for the new model from Guenter :-) Thanks a lot for the great work!
+- Waiting for the new model from Guenter :-) Thanks a lot for the great work!

  - The current model has only very limited words for controlling some programs and get some basic info.

+- As Google Speech API v2 now requires personal keys, these Searchmodules will (for now) not be published

 Always check out: FeatureMatrix in the linjark_grammar#.ods

 Purpose